 The Mutual Assured Destruction apparently worked, as the former Soviet Union and the United States decided against nuclear suicide.
 At the present moment the three world powers show little appetite for total war, so today’s children don’t have to learn the Civil Defense precautions that kept an earlier generation safe.

-I was one of those young Americans indoctrinated in the sophisticated “stop and drop” method of nuclear blast survival.
-The video below provides a nostalgic look at the paramilitary training we received.
+I was one of those young Americans indoctrinated in the sophisticated “duck and cover” method of nuclear blast survival.
+This video provides a nostalgic look at the paramilitary training we received.
 (A link to the full training film appears below.)

 C.S.
 Lewis lived during the height of nuclear paranoia.
 Yet he retained his composed Northern Irish demeanor as he reflected on the threat.
 In an essay entitled “On Living in an Atomic Age” he wisely advised:

 If we are all going to be destroyed by an atomic bomb, let that bomb when it comes find us doing sensible and human things—praying, working, teaching, reading, listening to music, bathing the children, playing tennis, chatting to our friends over a pint and a game of darts—not huddled together like frightened sheep and thinking about bombs.
 They may break our bodies (any microbe can do that) but they need not dominate our minds.